 I am referring to the second group - research that comes from practice.
 For example, when a local business encounters a specific problem, my group of students and I will approach it from a scientific and technological perspective to find a solution.
 Thus, the research results are no longer in the bookshelf but become useful models, products, and tools.

 I want scientific research to not only look good on paper but also be able to be implemented in practice.
-Joining the Young Entrepreneurs Club helps me approach problems from a business perspective - this greatly supports the product development process.
+Joining the Young Entrepreneurs Club helps me approach problems from a business perspective - this greatly contributes to the product development process.

-These factors are very different from the purely academic approach.
+These elements are very different from the purely academic approach.

 And what is the reason for Thai Anh to register and be selected to participate in the Vietnam Youth Global Vision 2025 (VYGO 2025) program taking place in Ninh Binh organized by AVSE Global (Vietnam Global Organization of Scientists and Experts)?